-I love Calgary because it’s the doorway to the Rocky Mountains – but no worries: it’s a happening city in its own right.
-What’s not to miss?
-Check out my top picks – then come and discover more on your own.
+I love Calgary because it’s the doorway to the Rocky Mountains and it’s a happening city in its own right.
+Whatever your interests, whether its history, art, shopping, Olympic-style sports, fine dining or outdoorsy activities, Calgary has it all and more.
+Check out my top things to do in Calgary then come and discover more on your own.

-1- Calgary Tower
+1- Climb Calgary Tower

 Dine at the Sky360, the up-aloft restaurant, and watch the sunset as the lights of the city start to twinkle.

 From aloft you’ll be able to spy some of Calgary’s topographical features such as the Bow and Elbow rivers.

-2- Calgary Stampede
+2- Have fun at the Calgary Stampede

 The Stampede’s rodeo is thrilling, where cowboys rope cattle, ride bucking broncos, and do barrel racing.

 Insider’s tip?
 The Stampede Ranch website informs us that since 1961, a herd of now-600 stock horses have been bred specifically to be “professional” bucking broncos.

 There’s a nightly grandstand show, a display of animals and agricultural techniques showcasing life in Canada’s West, while the Bell adrenaline ranch presents such shows as the Evolution of Extreme.

 Discover a variety of shapes, colours, and tooling patterns on genuine leather boots at The Alberta Boot Company.

 Bike the Bow River Pathway on rentals, or if you prefer terra firma, bring your own gear and jog along.

 Insider’s tip?
 If you rent any type of river conveyance you’ll need to make arrangements to be picked up or, if you have two cars in your group, leave one car at the out-take.

 Paddlers won’t want to miss at least knowing about the University of Calgary’s Outdoor Centre where outings, courses and workshops are offered.

 Free bikes?
 Two boutique hotels – Hotel Arts and Kensington Riverside Inn – offer free bikes to guests.

-4- Nose Hill Park
+4- Hike Nose Hill Park

 The fescue grassland, exposed ecosystem boasts fabulous views of the city, while as you hike perhaps you’ll find wild roses (Alberta’s provincial flower), shooting stars, flax, lupin and other wildflowers.

 Insider’s tip?
 Take binoculars, a sunhat, and windbreaker – Calgarians rightly say “wait five minutes and the weather will change,” so it’s always good to have something cozy, even on a summer’s day.